• Home

 10. B

-We check the fractions taking place in the question.
+We check the fractions in the question.
 We see that there is a “half” (that is 1/2) and 3/7.
 So, we multiply the denominators of these fractions to decide how to name the total money.
 We say that Mr. Johnson has 14x at the beginning; he gives half of this, meaning 7x, to his family. $250 to his landlord.
 He has 3/7 of his money left.
 3/7 of 14x is equal to:

 14x * (3/7) = 6x